Generate free, renewable electricity throughout the year

 The initial cost of installing a wind turbine costs is high

 A suitable site should have a minimum average wind speed of 6 m/s – the vast majority of UK households have an average wind speed of less than this.

 Most installations require planning permission – contact your council before you start work

 The amount of electricity generated is dependent on the speed and direction of the wind.

 Many people dislike the appearance of wind turbines

 The cost of installing a wind turbine does vary depending on factors such as the size and type of system.

 A well made and well maintained wind turbine will last between 20 to 25 years, but regular maintenance checks should be carried out to ensure that the system is running efficiently.
-The turbine inverter (which converts the DC current produced by the turbine into AC current that most household appliances use) will need replacing at some stage, and off-grid systems will probably need new batteries every 6 to 10 years.
+The turbine inverter (which converts the DC current produced by the turbine into AC current that most household appliances use) will probably need replacing at some stage.

 An off-grid wind turbine system will require battery storage.
 A number of manufacturers offer batteries for renewable energy systems, including LG, Sonnen and Tesla.

 Wind turbines will not only provide you with free electricity, but you can also generate a small income by exporting electricity to the national grid, via the Smart Export Guarantee.